Post Summary: Things to do in Japan

 Hiroshima Castle is one of the great things to see in Hiroshima.
 Originally built in the late 16th century, Hiroshima Castle (or Carp Castle, as it’s sometimes affectionately known) may be a 1950s reconstruction, but visiting it is nevertheless one of the top things to do in Hiroshima.
 You can guess what destroyed the primarily wooden castle in 1945, right?

-While the castle itself can be explored in museum-like fashion (which further tells the story not only of the castle’s history, but the A-bomb, too), it’s also the grounds within the castle walls that make for an interesting stroll.
+While the castle itself can be explored in a museum-like fashion (which further tells the story of not only the castle’s history but also the A-bomb), the grounds within the castle walls also make for an interesting stroll.
 Cherry blossom is pretty stunning here against the castle backdrop.
+Another of the city’s nature spots, it’s even home to three trees that somehow survived the blast of the atomic bomb – a eucalyptus, a willow, and a holly.

 Things to do in Hokkaido